Christopher McWilliams: After his release

 McWilliams had served only two years for the murder of Wright and was released from Magilligan prison on 20 October 2000 under the terms of the Good Friday Agreement.
 Upon his release McWilliams offered to return to the Maze to stage a reconstruction of the murder but refused to go into the details of the attack.
 He also denied knowing that security cameras were not working and that a watch tower was unmanned that day.
 He also stated that the "decision was taken to eliminate Billy Wright solely because he was the man who had opted to direct a ruthless campaign of slaughter of innocent Catholics from inside Long Kesh".
 In 2006, South Armagh victims campaigner, Willie Frazer, called for McWilliams to be returned to prison following accusations that McWilliams had become re-involved with dissident republicans in South Down.

 Death

-McWilliams died on 28 June 2008 in Daisy Hill Hospital, Newry from cancer, aged 44.
+McWilliams died on 28 June 2008 in Daisy Hill Hospital, Newry from leukemia, aged 44.